matthias-straub/ElanLogger/README.md

 - The internal clock on ElanLogger will initialize with the time that the sketch has been loaded onto the Arduino board.
 To reset date and time, take the battery out and install the sketch again.

 EDIT July 18th 2017:
-Replaced ElanLogger.zip with an updated version 1.1 This new version will visually indicate success by flashing the builtin LED in one second intervals after the file has been closed (ignition has been turned off, i.e. the car stopped talking).
+Replaced ElanLogger.ino with an updated version 1.1 This new version will visually indicate success by flashing the builtin LED in one second intervals after the file has been closed (ignition has been turned off, i.e. the car stopped talking).
 Any error (e.g. no sd card inserted) will be indicated by a rapidly flashing LED.